by

 Nevertheless, there are still some indications to use arciform incisions to correct astigmatism by relaxing the cornea in a determined axis.
 It can be done manually or better with a femtosecond laser.

-PRK and LASIK are the most common refractive surgery.
+PRK and LASIK are the most common refractive surgeries.
 A very meticulous preop exam is done beforehand.
 The cornea will be reshaped with an Excimer laser to compensate the refraction errors.
 It is done in the stroma which is a set of strong layers under the surface epithelium.

 The main advantage is that it requires very few manipulation.
-The main disavantage is postop pain which is present for about 2 days, and visual recovery that takes about seven days.
+The main disadvantage is postop pain which is present for about 2 days, and visual recovery that takes about seven days.
 We use this surgery for myopia under 4 diopters.

 LASIK is performed first by dissecting a thin lamella of epithelium and anterior stroma which will be lifted to expose the underlying stroma.
-Excimer laser reshape the cornea and the lamellae is put back in place.
+Excimer laser reshapes the cornea and the lamella is put back in place.
 The flap can be done mechanically or with a laser called a femtosecond laser.
 With the latter, the patient is then exposed to the femtosecond then the excimer laser.
 This surgery is called femto-LASIK.
 We use the latter as it is best to achieve a regular and accurate flap.

-The Excimer laser used is the laser Wavelight EX500 from Alcon.
+The Excimer laser used is the Wavelight EX500 from Alcon.
 The Femtosecond laser used is the Intralase IFS 150 from AMO.
 They both achieve a fast recovery in 2 to 3 days.

 Femto-LASIK remains the reference technique.

 Intracorneal inlays can be inserted in the cornea to achieve the required curvature.
 Use of intracorneal rings can correct highly irregular astigmatism found in situations like keratoconus.
 Some other inlays can simulate multifocality or increase the depth of focus to correct presbyopia.
 The main advantage here is its reversibility.
-To maximize the accuracy and minimize surgical manipulations, those surgery require the use of a femtosecond laser.
+To maximize the accuracy and minimize surgical manipulations, those surgeries require the use of a femtosecond laser.

 Intraocular surgery is usually the alternative when corneal surgery is not possible.

 Replacement of the natural lens by an artificial intraocular lens is similar to cataract surgery.
-The bag containing the natural lens is open, this lens is broken in pieces and sucked with ultrasound sometimes assisted by femtosecond laser.
+The bag containing the natural lens is opened, this lens is broken in pieces and sucked with ultrasound sometimes assisted by femtosecond laser.
 Then a new lens is injected in the bag.

-As all surgery, refractive surgery can involve some risks eventhough it is a comfort surgery.
+As all surgery, refractive surgery can involve some risks even though it is a comfort surgery.

 Refractive surgery can involve complications.

 LASIK starts by creating a flap in the thickness of the cornea, a displacement can occur.
 It can be placed back or removed.
 It is important not to scrub the eyes during the first week following surgery.
 Shields are applied during the night to avoid unwilling scrubs.
 Risk of retinal detachment, even if really low, is possible.
 Careful inspection of the eye fundus checks for preliminary weak zones of the retina, and sometimes a preventive laser treatment on the retina is done before the refractive surgery.
-Ocular pression is also high while performing the flap.
-The use of a femtosecond laser is reducing the pressure applied on the eye performing the flap.
+Ocular pressure is also high while performing the flap.
+The use of a femtosecond laser reduces the pressure applied on the eye performing the flap.

-LASIK or PRK induce a temporary ablation of sensitive superficial nerves and then a loss of corneal sensistivity.
+LASIK or PRK induce a temporary ablation of sensitive superficial nerves and then a loss of corneal sensitivity.
 This causes a lower tearing reflex leading to ocular dryness.
 Sensitivity is recovered usually between 6 to 12 months postop.
 It is important to lubricate the eyes with artificial tears without preservative prescribed by your surgeon for this time.

 Corneal infection can occur, but the preventive treatment and the follow-up after surgery drastically lower this risk.